stevencox/blackbalsam/README.md

 ## Data

 ### COVID-19
 The first Blackbalsam instance is the RENCI COVID-19 platform.
-The data set aggregator for that instance can be seen [here](https://github.com/stevencox/blackbalsam-covid-19-data/blob/master/update).
+The data set aggregator for that instance can be seen [here](https://github.com/stevencox/blackbalsam-covid-19-data).
+Submit GitHub pull requests to that repository to request new data.

+A Kubernetes periodic task exectues the data repository update script hourly.

 # Architecture
 The following figure depicts Blackbalsam's design at a high level.